-My name is Kelly McConney Moore, and I am the policy counsel for the American Civil Liberties Union of Connecticut (ACLU-CT).
-I am here to testify in support of House Bill 6425, An Act Concerning Aid in Dying for Terminally Ill Patients.
+My name is David McGuire, and I am the executive director of the American Civil Liberties Union of Connecticut (ACLU-CT).
+I am here to testify in support of Senate Bill 88, An Act Concerning Aid in Dying for Terminally Ill Patients.

 Decisions about end-of-life care are deeply personal.
 Each terminally ill person should have the right to make their own decisions about how to spend their final days and how to face death.
 This right to individual autonomy when making end of life decisions includes the decision to seek physician-assisted aid in dying, as well as the decision to continue living.
-The ACLU-CT supports this bill, because we believe all people should have the liberty to make personal, intimate decisions, not just about how to live but also about how to die.
+The ACLU-CT supports this bill, because we believe all people should have the liberty to make personal, intimate decisions about their death when facing a terminal diagnosis.